 Maggie lowers the shades and continues, saying that Brick is only aiding and abetting Gooper and Mae in their scheme with his drinking and much-publicized stunt last night on the high school athletic field.
 Brick broke his ankle jumping hurdles.
 Maggie is confident of their advantage.
 Big Daddy dotes on Brick, abhors Gooper and his "monster of fertility" of a wife and has a "lech" for Maggie herself.

 The children scream downstairs.
 Maggie's smile fades when she notices Brick is oblivious to her.
-This constant rejection makes her humor bitchy.
 She recounts how Gooper and Mae plied Daddy at the dinner table and tactlessly kept exchanging tactical signals, how they affect refinement because of Mae's family name and crown as the Memphis cotton carnival queen, and an anecdote about a former queen getting a mouthful of tobacco in the eye during the parade.